DragonRidersUnite/book/src/introduction.md

 What's shipping?
 Isn't that when you want Mulder and Scully to kiss?
 No!
 Get your head out of the gutter you alien-loving freak.
 (I want to believe! 🛸) Shipping is when you 1. finish your game and 2. release it for people to play it.

-So here's your mindset, really, boiled down: make a small game and ship it, then make another small game and ship it.
-Before long, you'll be building a visual novel where Mulder and Scully kiss and swimming in money!
+So here's your mindset, really, boiled down: make a small game and ship it for free, then make another small game and ship it for free.
+Before long, you'll be building a visual novel where Mulder and Scully kiss and be swimming in a pool of cryptocoins!
+But seriously, what that mindset will do is help you grow as a developer, build an audience, and get your shipping muscle primed and ready for making a better game with each one.

 ## What You'll Be Making